edubart/nelua-lang/docs/pages/overview.md

-In contrast with variable declaration, when the type is omitted from a function argument there is no automatic deducing of the argument type, instead it's assumed the argument must be of the `any` type, this makes Nelua semantics more compatible with Lua semantics.
+In contrast with variable declaration, when the type is omitted from a function argument there is no automatic deducing of the argument type.
+Instead it is assumed the argument must be of the `any` type.
+This makes Nelua semantics more compatible with Lua semantics.
 {:.alert.alert-info}

-At the moment avoid doing this and you must **explicit set types for functions arguments**, due to the poor support for `any` type yet.
-Omitting the type for the return type is fine, because the compiler can deduce it.
+Avoid doing this at the moment, and **explicitly set types for function arguments**, due to the poor support for `any` type.
+Omitting the type for the return type is fine because the compiler can deduce it.
 {:.alert.alert-warning}

 ### Recursive calls

-Functions can call itself recursively:
+Functions can call themselves recursively:

 ```nelua
 local function fib(n: integer): integer